 The three steps to improving your French listening skills

 Okay so you now know why you don’t understand spoken French as well as you would like.
 Here are now the three steps to follow to improve your listening skills:

-- Learn more vocabulary. (see: what’s best French course and the Ultimate Guide to Learning Vocabulary if you don’t know where to start).
+- Learn more vocabulary. (read the Ultimate Guide to Learning Vocabulary if you don’t know where to start).

 - Train your brain to recognise French sounds with a pronunciation course.